Most Popular Reads

 3. Offer a Subscription Service (Multiplier #2)

 I talk about subscriptions a lot when I talk about increasing the average number of purchases per customer.

-That said, most businesses still neglect their potential here.
+That said, most businesses still neglect the customer retention potential here.
 Think of a recurring fee for customer service or extended warranties.
 If you can figure out a way to tap them for your business, you can start chipping away at a higher frequency of purchase.

 4. Create More Multibuyers (Multiplier #2)

 One of the best ways to improve your retention is to turn your one-time-buyers into “multis.”

 Most ecommerce companies have the 80-20 rule in effect.
 Twenty percent of your customers are drive 80% of your revenue.
 And for most of you, this 20% consists of your multi-buyers . . . those who buy more than once.